YMMV: The Light Fantastic

 Rincewind: I can't remember all the other spells, they're afraid to be in the same head as you!

-Nightmare Fuel: The introduction of the star people is shockingly creepy, dark, and unsettling than the usual quirky villains.
+- Nightmare Fuel: The introduction of the star people is shockingly creepy, dark, and unsettling compared to the usual quirky villains.